magentabusiness/magentabusiness.github.io/_includes/docs/samples/analytics/kafka-streams.md

 ```
 {: .copy-code}

-The purpose of the decoder function is to parse the incoming data and metadata to a format that ThingsBoard can consume.
+The purpose of the decoder function is to parse the incoming data and metadata to a format that IoT Hub can consume.
 **deviceName** and **deviceType** are required, while **attributes** and **telemetry** are optional.
 **Attributes** and **telemetry** are flat key-value objects.
 Nested objects are not supported.